Jeffrey-ch-Ng/jeffreyng.github.io/pages/home.md

 aboutprgh: |
     I'm a Systems Design Engineering student at the University of Waterloo interested in software development and product management.
     <br><br>
-    __Actively looking for opportunities in software development for the Summer 2020 work term (May to August)__.
+    __Actively looking for opportunities in software development for the Winter 2021 work term (January to April)__.

 skillsBars:
     - img-text: /assets/images/java-logo.png